-Wendy is Director and Executive Vice President of Mitsui & Co.
+Ms Wendy Holdenson is Director of Mitsui & Co.
 Australia.

 Mitsui & Co.
 Australia is the wholly owned Australian subsidiary of Mitsui & Co., one of the world's most diversified trading, investment and services enterprises.
 Its diverse portfolio of businesses in Australia includes iron ore, coal, gas, oil, food, grain, salt, woodchips, power generation, machinery, steel products, chemicals, technology and financial services.

-Wendy has served on education institution and government boards.
-As Business Champion for the Federal Government's New Colombo Plan, and Trustee for the Mitsui Educational Foundation, Wendy is passionate about mobility in Asia for young Australians.
-Wendy is also on the Maggie Beer Foundation Board, which aims to improve the quality of food for residents in aged-care homes throughout Australia.
+Ms Holdenson has served on education institution and government boards.
+As Business Champion for the Federal Government's New Colombo Plan, and Trustee for the Mitsui Educational Foundation, she is passionate about mobility in Asia for young Australians.
+She is also on the Maggie Beer Foundation Board, which aims to improve the quality of food for residents in aged-care homes throughout Australia.

-Wendy has a Master of Commerce from UNSW; her under-graduate degree is from Sophia University, Tokyo.
-She currently mentors high-achiever under graduates at the UNSW Business School.
+Ms Holdenson has a Master of Commerce from UNSW; her under-graduate degree is from Sophia University, Tokyo.
+She currently mentors high-achiever undergraduates at the UNSW Business School.